×

 There are three main steps to arranging a simple cremation:

-1. Think about what you want.
+• Think about what you want.
 Remember that a direct cremation can be either unattended or attended by mourners.
-If you choose the unattended option, you won’t be able to personalise anything about the ceremony, such as the music that plays, or any words that might be spoken.
-But, with an attended ceremony, you can..
-To have a funeral that respects your wishes and does you justice, think about what you’d like ahead of time.
+If you choose the unattended option, you won’t be able to personalise certain things about the ceremony, such as visual themes, or to extensively tailor any music or words to the person who has died.
+But, with an attended ceremony, you can.

-• Wonderfully Imagined, Attended: A full ceremony of up to 45 minutes for as many guests as the crematorium can accommodate, at £2,695.
+• Fully Attended: A full ceremony lasting up to 40 minutes for as many guests as the crematorium can hold, at £2,995.

-If there are any questions that you’d like to ask our team, we’d be more than happy to receive your phone call; you can give us a call on 0800 066 3346, or you can simply request a free quote on our website.
+If there are any questions that you’d like to ask our team, we’d be more than happy to receive your phone call; you can give us a call, or, if you prefer, you can simply request a free quote.